 Visiting the Jefferson Memorial requires a bit of an extra hike around the Tidal Basin and for this reason, I’ve never been there.
 After a long day of taking visitors all over the city to see other monuments and museums, we’ve usually ended it with a stroll near the water and catching a faraway glimpse of the memorial.
 Even from a distance, the memorial’s best feature — those magnificent, towering Ionic pillars made of white marble — stand out proudly.

-His bronze statue stands in the middle of the floor under the dome structure, and he has no lack of visitors who want their pictures taken with him throughout the day.
-On the dome’s interior walls, parts of the Declaration of Independence are etched, almost as if to reinforce ties between Jefferson and those excerpts.
+His bronze statue stands in the middle of the floor under the dome structure, and throughout the day, he has no lack of visitors who want their pictures taken with him.
+On the dome’s interior walls, parts of the Declaration of Independence are etched, as if to reinforce ties between Jefferson and those excerpts.

 Out front, there’s a lot of open space facing the water for people to sit and watch paddle boats float by as you work on your tan.
 It’s located directly south of the White House, which you can glimpse from here.
 You also have a great view of the Monument, and the recently erected memorial for Martin Luther King Jr. The Jefferson Memorial is a Washington D.C. must visit.